mayankkuthar/Assessment/MIGRATION_SUMMARY.md

-# 🚀 Supabase to SQLite Migration Summary
+# 🚀 Supabase to Local JSON Storage Migration Summary

 ## ✅ Migration Completed Successfully!

-Your assessment tool has been successfully migrated from Supabase to a local SQLite database.
-This resolves the database connection errors you were experiencing.
+Your assessment tool has been successfully migrated from Supabase to local JSON storage with a SQLite backend.
+This provides a fully offline-capable solution.

 ## 🎯 What Was Changed

 ### 1. **Database System**
 - **Removed**: Supabase PostgreSQL dependency
-- **Added**: SQLite database with better-sqlite3
+- **Added**: Local JSON storage with SQLite backend
 - **Created**: Local `assessment.db` file for data storage

 ### 2. **Architecture**